tinkerb/modulha.us/agency.md

 When we use the word "agency", we are referring to the thing itself.
 At modulhaus, agency is all the knowledge and abilities we posess to design and build awesome applications, today, and with what we may well guess about the future.

-Agency it's the thing itself.
+Agency: it's the thing itself.
 We put the energy there.
-We've already have the power.
+We already have the power.

 It follows that, in our vernacular, "Agents" are people who possess that agency.
-We are our own agents.
-Equally, as crafters of an open source web, we are each other's.
+We can be our own agent, and some times we must.
+More potently, though, we can be each other's.

 ## Agent Ideation